 Traffic loading information is necessary to establish both the required thickness of the pavement structure and the appropriate asphalt mix type.
+Note: Automobiles and light trucks are considered to be insignificant for pavement design purposes.

 Truck or heavy equipment loading on the pavement structure is the principal factor affecting the design and performance of an asphalt pavement.
 For example, studies have shown that one heavily loaded Interstate transport truck can cause pavement damage equivalent to that of 5,000 passenger cars.
 Because of this large discrepancy in induced damage, automobiles and light trucks are typically not considered during the development of required pavement thickness.